 However, if you think that you’ll need to sell your home at some point, either to upgrade, relocate, or for another change of life circumstance, then leave your personal decorating choices relatively temporary.

-– Using too much wallpaper, which most potential homeowners consider difficult and laborious to remove.
+– Using too much wallpaper, which most potential homeowners consider difficult and laborious to remove the wallpaper.
 Instead, choose paint, which is easy to tone down to neutral colors before moving.

 – Installing quirky tile that requires money and effort to remove or replace.
 Instead, opt for white tile and a quirky rug that suits your tastes.

 – Textured walls and ceilings are difficult and expensive to remove and can be difficult to paint over.
 Consider using interior design ideas such as canvas art and floating shelves instead to add texture to your walls.

 – Lavish lighting fixtures such as chandeliers may become outdated very quickly.
 Instead, consider skylights or sun tubes.

 – Too Much Carpeting: Carpets stain easily and hold odors.
 There are a lot of homebuyers who are uncomfortable with the idea of using the same carpets as strangers who had previously lived there.
 Instead, 54 percent of homeowners are willing to pay more for hardwood floors.
 The ROI for hardwood and faux-hardwood flooring fluctuates between 70-80 percent.
 You can also use all the rugs you want over your hardwood floors without hurting your home’s ability to get sold.

 – Ornate features may be a red flag to many homebuyers.
 The current homebuyer wants a low-maintenance experience to start with.
 Instead of ornate features, choose contemporary, pared-down, and minimalist styles that emphasize efficiency.
 You could also consider getting indoor plants to spruce up a room that you can take with you when you move.